RolandoBernal/book-gallery/README.md

 # book-gallery
+This is an ASP.NET MVC project.
-ASP.NET MVC project refresher.
-Project to store information about books I have read.
+The objective ot this Project is to store information about books I have read.